KranberryKin/fs-journal/src/reflections/wk6/Week6Journals.md

 **What is a nested route?**

+A nested route is a url path inside a parent route.

 **When might you use a nested route? (other than the provided example)**

+When you are accessing an profile page and you want to have a main page, than a settings page as well.

 **Can you pass parameters through nested routes?
 When might you use them?**

+I thought a parameter needs to be set for a nested route to take place.

 **Thursdays Link:** https://github.com/NickSondrup/blogger-vue